openedx/edx-documentation/en_us/shared/exercises_tools/image_mapped_input.rst

 .. image:: ../../../shared/images/ImageMappedInput-Simple.png
  :width: 500
- :alt: Problem that asks learners to click inside Egypt on a map of Africa
+ :alt: Problem that asks learners to click inside Egypt on a map of Africa.

 You can specify the following types of regions.